liledix4/void/README.md

 - [ ] Clear empty directories.
 - [ ] ``[TEMP]`` Merge Void Utilities and MultiHasher4Void into it.
   - [ ] If file exceeds the 2 GiB limit for hash calculation, add its path to the temporary array until the operation ends, then pass the collected array to MultiHasher.
+- [ ] Return file metadata when hash is requested.
+If file is absent, but record of it exists in ``.void`` files, return the record itself.
+- [ ] Copy file from Void to a specific directory under the name for that file known from ``.void`` records.
+- [ ] Rebuild a certain file structure using ``.fromvoid`` file.
+  - [ ] Make it syncable.
+Meaning: if ``.fromvoid`` file constantly gets an updated structure, then rebuild the structure and make it up to date.

 ### Void4Telegram